The 7 Best Etsy Alternatives To Increase Sales In 2022

 Volusion vs Etsy

 - Room To Grow: Volusion’s plans do include sales limits.
-The good news is those limits are extremely generous, so you don’t need to worry about them.
-The Personal plan allows up to $50,000 in gross merchandise volume per year.
-When your total sales processed exceed that limit, you’ll automatically bump up to the Professional plan ($79 per month), which accommodates sellers of up to $100,000 per year.
+Those limits are very generous, though, so you don’t need to worry about them.
+The Personal plan alone allows up to $50,000 in gross merchandise volume per year.

 - No Limits: All Volusion plans include unlimited products, bandwidth, and storage.